srl-labs/learn-srlinux/docs/tutorials/l3evpn/underlay.md

 Below you will find aggregated configuration snippets that contain the entire fabric configuration we did in the steps above.
 Those snippets are in the CLI format and were extracted with the `info` command.

 /// note
-`enter candidate` and `commit now` commands are part of the snippets, so it is possible to apply them right after you logged into the freshly booted devices.
+`enter candidate` and `commit now` commands are part of the snippets, so it is possible to paste them right after you logged into the devices.
 ///

 /// tab | leaf1